LJ-9/Danish-Election-2022-Twitter-Likes-Retweets-Botscores-Inauthentic-Coordinated-Behavior/README.md

 ### 2.1 /Preprocessed Data/Botscores
-Contains for every liking user / retweeting user observed during the live scrape, their botscores according to [Botometer v4](LINK) and [Botometer Lite](LINK).
+Contains botscores for every liking user / retweeting user observed during the live scrape, according to [Botometer v4](https://cnets.indiana.edu/blog/2020/09/01/botometer-v4/) and [Botometer Lite](https://botometer.osome.iu.edu/botometerlite).

 Collected using `botscores_v4.sh` and `botscores_lite.sh`.

 ### 2.2 /Preprocessed Data/Clusters
-Contains analyses of the binary matricies, where users have been grouped if they share the exact same liking / retweeting behavior.
-As described in [this other paper](link).
+Contains analyses of the binary matrices, where users have been grouped if they share the exact same liking / retweeting behavior.
+As described in [this other paper](https://arxiv.org/abs/2305.07384).

 The clustering/binning was done using `/analysis/binning.sh`.